Documentation Index

 "blue" | 80% |

 Archived flags are excluded from the snapshot and no longer evaluated.
-Archiving is a soft delete — the flag remains in the database and can be unarchived.
-It is distinct from disabling: disabling is for temporary deactivation; archiving is for flags that are permanently removed from the codebase.
+Archiving is a soft delete: the flag stays in the database and can be restored.
+Use archiving when a flag is permanently removed from the codebase; use disabling for temporary deactivation.
+Remove the evaluation call from your code before archiving to avoidFLAG_NOT_FOUND noise in your logs.